eyedeekay/ramp/README.md

     from sam3
   3. Make sam3 configuration much more intuitive, require less user input to create a session
+  4. Make gosam and sam3 configurable from files without adding clutter to their code
-  4. Have lots of examples and documentation
+  5. Have lots of examples and documentation